 5. Have an Agent Perform a CMA

-The comparative market analysis (CMA) stated earlier is an excellent approach to estimate the value of your selling house in Riverside.
+The comparative market analysis (CMA) stated earlier is an excellent approach to estimate the value of your selling house in San Bernardino.
 But it’s not as simple as it appears on the surface, especially when you have to account for discrepancies.
-Your best bet is to have a CMA done by a Riverside agency.
+Your best bet is to have a CMA done by a San Bernardino agency.
 In order to arrive at a correct assessment, your local agent will know how to account for the unique characteristics of the local market.
-Please contact us at 951-476-3231 if you need to know the true value of your house in Riverside.
+Please contact us at 951-476-3231 if you need to know the true value of your house in San Bernardino.